MarcoSutti/ml_projects/README.md

 # Machine Learning Projects
 This page collects some Machine Learning (ML) projects I have been recently working on.
-These projects originated from the *Data Science in Python* course that I have been following on *DataQuest*.
+These projects originated from the *Data Science in Python* course that I have been following on *Dataquest*.
 Information about the data used and project descriptions are contained in the corresponding Jupyter Notebooks.

 This repository is **work in progress** and the projects themselves might undergo some changes over time.
 For the moment, there are three projects in the repository: